nerdoutlook/nerdoutlook/README.md

 - 👋 Hi, I’m Vincent
 - 👀 I’m interested in the applications of machine learning in business, security of personal and organizational information and
-- 🌱 I’m currently learning .....
+- 🌱 I’m currently learning  Test Automation, Software Quality Assurance.
 - 💞️ I’m looking to collaborate on ......
 - 📫 Reach me on twitter @ConquerinHigthz